 Brush the top of the rolls with oil before turning and placing on a fresh area of the grill.

-Grill for a total of six to eight minutes, until the desired doneness.
+Grill for a total of six to eight minutes over medium heat, until the desired doneness.
 The rolls will be very soft at first but will firm up as cooked.
 If necessary, use a thin spatula to help loosen the rolls for turning and removing.

 Serve with the Sweet Chili Sauce.

 Note on wrapping and threading the skewers:

-- This is done easily by wrapping and placing the beef rolls onto a plate, six in a row touching.
+- This is done easily by wrapping and placing the beef rolls onto a rimmed plate, six in a row touching.
 (It’s a nicer presentation if the rolls are wrapped with the basil going in the same direction, shiny side out.)
 Place the rolls on the plate in such a manner that the basil leaf, where it meets, is halfway up the side of the roll.
 Putting them close together will hold the basil to the meat roll.

 - Put two skewers through the rolls, taking care that the skewers run right through the basil.
 The rim of the plate will act as a guide; just hold the rolls in place with one hand as the skewers are run through.
 Separate the rolls so there is a space between them of about a half an inch.